Indie Bookstore Guide

 Shake, Rattle, and Read

-Pornography may be its bread and butter, but it’s the selection of vintage magazines at cheapo prices that keep us coming back.
-Everything from the earliest issues of Rolling Stone and Spin, Esquire, Playboy and Ramparts from the sixties.
-Even issues of National Lampoon from the mid-seventies can be found hanging on the walls and crammed into boxes on the floor.
-Owner and Brian Setzer-doppelganger Ric Addy also oversees a mid-size vinyl selection and towering shelves of used books.
+Owner and Brian Setzer-doppelganger Ric Addy oversees a growing vinyl selection and towering shelves of used books.
 Revolving racks of yellowing Star Trek fare and trashy lonely teen novels sit next to racks of still-wrapped issues of Barely Legal, but the real meat here is the pop-culture section (think rock and movie star bios).
 Organization’s not Addy’s strong suit, however zinephiles should find the disarray part of the grandpa’s basement charm.
 Come ready to dig and expect to leave with dusty digits.

 Located just off the Damen Avenue Blue Line stop in Wicker Park, Myopic Books has a staff of knowledgeable bibliophiles to help you find the right book from its inventory of more than 80,000 used (and a few new) editions.
 The store boasts impressive fiction and history collections, as well as more specialized interests like occult studies and literary criticism.
-Its labyrinthine shelves (the tops of which are patrolled by a tomcat named Leonard) wind around three-and-a-half floors to maximize its limited real estate.
+Its labyrinthine shelves wind around three-and-a-half floors to maximize its limited real estate.
 There is barely enough space on the main floor for browsing, but the wide-open reading area on the third floor compensates for the tight quarters below.
 The top floor also plays host to local poets, while experimental musicians make use of the unique acoustics of the main floor.
 Even if you don’t leave with one of Myopic’s treasures, the cozy, cool atmosphere is worth the trip.

-The Indie Bookstore Guide was originally published January 25, 2007, and was written by Kevin Baum, Emerson Dameron, Joanna Gustafson, Matt Hlinak, Tom Lynch, Jake Malooley, Molly Sullivan, John Thompson and Leah Westfall.
-The most recent update was May 19, 2009.
+The Indie Bookstore Guide was originally published January 25, 2007, and was written by Kevin Baum, Emerson Dameron, Joanna Gustafson, Matt Hlinak, Tom Lynch, Jake Malooley, Molly Sullivan, John Thompson, Leah Westfall, and Brandie Madrid.
+The most recent update was July 16, 2014.
 Please send updates to firstname.lastname@example.org